"

 • Holst begins this movement from The Planets in 5/4, an irregular meter.

-Irregular meters have time signatures where the top number is not typical, such as “5” or “7.”
-In addition, irregular meters can have time signatures that show how the beats are divided in each measure, called composite meters or asymmetrical meters.
-Composite meters combine simple divisions of two and compound divisions of three but the divisions remain constant.
-This means that the beats are not symmetrical.
+Irregular meters feature time signatures where the top number is not typical, such as “5” or “7.”
+Additionally, irregular meters can have time signatures that indicate how beats are divided within each measure, known as composite meters or asymmetrical meters.
+Composite meters combine simple divisions of two and compound divisions of three, while the divisions remain constant.
+This results in beats that are not symmetrical, as shown in Example 7.4.12.

 • The time signature is a composite meter.
-It shows that each measure is divided into three eighth notes, then two eighth notes.
+It shows that each measure is divided into three eighth notes, followed by two eighth notes.

-• Notice how the beaming follows the time signature.
-In measures 2 and 4, the first three eighth notes are beamed together and in measures 1 and 3, the last two eighth notes are beamed together.
+• Notice how the beaming matches the time signature.
+In measures 2 and 4, the first three eighth notes are beamed together, while in measures 1 and 3, the last two eighth notes are beamed together.
+The beaming significantly influences how one interprets the music.

-Whereas Example 7.4.9 in 5/4 was an example of a simple meter, Example 7.4.10 is more like a compound meter.
-The bottom number does not refer to the beat, but rather, the division.
-There are two beats per measure in Example 7.4.10, although the beats are not even: The beats sound like the music is limping as the first beat is longer than the second beat by an eighth note.
+Whereas Example 7.4.11 in 5/4 was more like a simple meter, Example 7.4.12 resembles a compound meter more because the bottom number indicates the division rather than the beat.
+There are two beats per measure in Example 7.4.12, but the beats are uneven: the music sounds like it is limping, with the first beat longer than the second by an eighth note.

-• The composite meter keeps a constant eighth note, but the accents change.
+• The composite meter maintains a steady eighth note, but the accents vary.

-• In the first two beats, every other eighth note creates an accent.
+• In the first two beats, every other eighth note is accented.

-• In the third beat, three eighth notes form an accent.
+• In the third beat, the first of the three eighth notes is accented.

 • The beats (accents) are clear with the beaming: 2 + 2 + 3.

-Time signatures can also change throughout a work, called changing meters.
+Time signatures can also vary throughout a work, called changing meters (Example 7.4.14).

 Changing meters in Mussorgsky, Pictures at an Exhibition, Promenade.
 The time signature changes between 5-4 and 6-4.

 In the opening of Mussorgsky’s Pictures at an Exhibition, he alternates between 5/4 and 6/4.
-The quarter note remains constant and the time signature changes.
+The quarter note remains constant, and the time signature changes.
+The bottom number of a changing time signature does not need to stay the same, as in Example 7.4.15.

 Other Meters

-• Hemiolas imply a changing meter, as the triple meter moves to a duple meter.
+• Hemiolas suggest a shifting meter as the triple meter transitions to a duple meter.

-• More than one meter occurring at the same time creates hypermeter.
+• Having more than one meter at the same time creates hypermeter.

-• In addition to the duple, triple, and quadruple meters we learned in Chapters 3 and 5, there can be other meters including irregular meters, composite meters, and changing meters.
+• Besides the conventional meters we already studied, there are also other types of meters, including irregular meters, composite meters, and changing meters.

 Directions: